What if you wanted the deepest, roaring, and earth-shattering bass from your audio system even if you give up some sound quality?

 Some people opt for SQ subwoofers in an attempt to get perfect quality sound.
 SQ stands for Sound Quality.
 Many people, especially those who are not keen on getting loud bass, say it offers impressive quality.
 We explain more about SQ vs SPL subwoofers below.

 Nonetheless, their efficiency depends on the listener to an extent including your ears’ perception, distance from the subwoofer driver, and so on.

-In other words, you have no objective way of determining SQ subwoofer’s efficiency.
-So, you make the choice depending on your tastes and preference.
+In other words, you have no objective way of determining the SQ subwoofer’s efficiency.
+So, you make the choice depending on your tastes and preferences.

 How to Measure SPL Subwoofer Efficiency